MariuszAndziak/Personality_and_Its_Transformations/README.md

 2014 - 2017 - https://www.youtube.com/watch?v=_0xBOMWJkgM&list=PL22J3VaeABQBlN8DUor7SKWCwSghcqlY5

 The project is based on the 2016 version of the lectures.
+More about prof. Peterson at https://www.jordanbpeterson.com/

 ## The problem
-TBA
+Lecture material can be unstructured and unorganised.
+The lecturer following their train of thought can often digress from the main topic and implement side comments that can play an unstructured role in the overall lecture plan.
+This project aims to make educational material more accessible by breaking down lecture texts into easily digestible pieces of information.
+Through a step-by-step approach, users can gradually build up their understanding of complex concepts without feeling overwhelmed.
+The project seeks to enhance the learning experience for students and provide them with a more structured way to engage with lecture material.

 ## Project outline
-TBA
 1. TBA
 2. TBA